Robin-WZQ/CCLAP/README.md

 # ⏳ Ongoing

-We have a great passion on generating Chinese Landscape painting issue, and constantly study these topics:
+We are very passionate about the issue of creating Chinese landscape paintings and are constantly studying these topics:

 - [ ] Solve the problem that the model cannot generate human beings well.
 - [ ] What is the “style” in Chinese landscape painting?
 The “style” or we call “genre” is a kind of thing that contains the rule or the knowledge about how we color a painting.